Az3ll3/Heyport/README.md

 chmod +x installation.sh

 # Run automated setup (installs all dependencies)
+# Installing dependencies gonna take a while grab a coffee ☕
 ./installation.sh
 # Restart your shell once its done to load new PATH variables